Caffeinate At Home

 Borrow Instead of Buying

-If you're an avid reader like me, books can become a significant expense.
-I LOVE to read, and I do it daily, but at regular prices, I would easily spend $60 or more per month on my habit.
+Books can become a significant expense if you’re an avid reader like me.
+I LOVE to read and do it daily, but I would easily spend $60 or more monthly on my habit at regular prices.

 One of the best things I've ever done is get set up on my local library's Overdrive account using the Libby app and my Kobo e-reader.